 In the early twentieth century, nationalism of both Russians and non-Russians became an important factor in state-society relations in Asiatic Russia.
 This phenomenon should be understood not simply as importation of the Western-born idea of nationalism, but also as a consequence of the ethnicization of imperial rule that gradually proceeded over the course of the nineteenth century.
 Distinctions between Russians and non-Russians, between Tatars and Kazakhs, came to be perceived as ethnic, rather than as differences in religion or modes of life.
 Obligations and rights, including military service and land use, were assigned differently according not only to social estates but also to ethnicity.
-Such a particularistic way of administration was supported by quasi-scientific Orientalist knowledge.15 Toward the end of the tsarist period, Russians in the empire ("Russia for Russians"), but this claim backfired by stimulating an ethnic consciousness among non-Russians.
+Such a particularistic way of administration was supported by quasi-scientific Orientalist knowledge.
+Toward the end of the tsarist period, Russian nationalists claimed with increasing assertiveness the hegemony of ethnic Russians in the empire ("Russia for Russians"), but this claim backfired by stimulating an ethnic consciousness among non-Russians.
 Eventually, erosion of the tsar's authority, which had cemented various categories of multi-ethnic subjects, made the fall of the empire inevitable.